|

 impact on public expenditure because of inertia and incrementalism.
 Bureaucracy

 may play an important decision role for the actual expenditure.
-Sometimes
+The pressure

 considered as a completely exogenous variable, the public expenditure